kasibanteg/Blockchain-Freight-SupplyChain/README.md

    - Go to dashboard -> developer and get API Keys and cpoy Publishable key and Secret key and update them in settings.py
    - Download stripe.exe if you are using windows and run it using command line enter stripe listen http: <port> #This Listens for webhook events and generates  secret key with whsec_......... copy the key and update your settings.py #python page
    - <img width="1103" height="143" alt="image" src="https://github.com/user-attachments/assets/004eafe9-db6b-4479-86c8-6aed38e492ea" />
+10. Install Web3.py via virtual Pyton environment
+11. Install
+     - Vscode: To edit and write your python codes
+     - Remix IDE : is a browser-based development environment used to write, edit, compile, run, and deploy smart contracts written in Solidity.
+It provides built-in tools for testing, debugging, and interacting with contracts, making it especially useful for beginners and rapid prototyping.
+Remix supports deployment to local blockchains, test networks, and the Ethereum mainnet, and integrates easily with wallets like MetaMask for transaction signing
+     - MetaMask Wallet : is a popular crypto wallet and browser extension that allows users to store, send, and receive cryptocurrencies like Ethereum.
+It also acts as a gateway to decentralized applications (dApps), enabling secure interaction with blockchain networks directly from a web browser or mobile device.
+     - Ganache : is a local blockchain simulator used for testing smart contracts.